This new Apple Watch camera lets you shoot from the wrist

 If some of this sounds familiar, it’s because these same developers floated an earlier version of the camera device under the CMRA name back in 2016.
 The company took pre-orders at its website, but no CMRA devices ever shipped.

 Roisman says that the company ran into serious problems with CMRA’s design when it went into mass manufacturing and significant numbers of units didn’t meet production standards.
 This meant that the product had to be redesigned.
-So Roisman and company parted ways with the outside design firm it used to create the CMRA design, and brought the redesign the product in-house.
+So Roisman and company parted ways with the outside design firm it used to create the CMRA design, and brought the redesign of the product in-house.
 Before that process was completed, the developers updated the Bluetooth tech in their device, now called Wristcam.
 They also created a new modular design that allows the camera module to be decoupled from the band so that users can chose different colored bands.

 It’s possible that Apple built prototype Watches with cameras on board.